 Speech pathology aims to help people who can’t communicate effectively.
 Learn more about speech pathologists, what they do and how they can help.

-Links to trusted information about speech problems.
+Links to articles about speech problems.

 Stuttering is a speech disorder that affects the flow of speech.
 Learn about the treatments and programs that can help people who stutter to improve their speech.